What are the Risks of Buying and Storing Crypto?

 Both of them allow you to control your own assets (you hold the Private Keys).

-There’s no KYC registration or phone number needed — instead you set up an account that can be quickly restored using your Recovery or Seed Phrase if you ever lost your phone or laptop.
+There’s no KYC registration or phone number needed for private wallets— instead you set up an account that can be quickly restored using your Recovery or Seed Phrase if you ever lost your phone or laptop.

 To access sending, swapping or receiving crypto you’ll unlock your wallet (App) with a PIN number.

 Crypto wallets (even private ones) don’t hold crypto.
 Instead your wallet provides you with direct access to different blockchains.
 In other words, you get a unique public address for each crypto you hold along with the ability to use them (spend/send/receive).

 Unlike physical assets, crypto is never moved from its respective blockchain.
 It’s never actually on phones or in apps or wallets.
 The only thing that ever changes hands is the permissions to send or spend it (Private Keys).

 Exodus is our Top Pick almost every year for best overall Bitcoin and Crypto wallet.